 The cheese can be any kind you have – a little Cheddar, some Parm, Romano.
-But, I would recommend sticking to the harder cheeses rather than going with a soft cheese like brie or blue cheese in this.
+But, I recommend sticking to the harder cheeses rather than going with a soft cheese like brie or blue cheese in this.

 The herbs can be whatever you like, basil, oregano, thyme, rosemary, marjoram, sage, etc. If you use fresh herbs you’ll need to use the mixture within a couple of days, as it can go bad.
 If you only use dried herbs, you have a little longer to use it, but I’d still recommend using it within a couple of weeks.
 The mixture can also be frozen into small potions for longer storage.
 Try using ice cube trays or silicon mini muffin pans for freezing in small portions.
 Then, take it out of the freezer as needed.